adandev1125/adandev1125/README.md

 ## About Me

-Motivated web and mobile full stack developer with 8 years of IT experience in all phases of SDLC.
+Motivated web and mobile full stack developer full of IT experience in all phases of SDLC.

 Create meaningful and user-friendly web and mobile apps with the latest technologies.